mousepawmedia/devdocs/repomaster/source/index.rst

 * VCS policies

-..
-NOTE:: The RMCE only covers relevent topics in such vast areas as Git,
+..  note:: The RMCE only covers relevent topics in such vast areas as Git,
     Jenkins, CMake, and Clang.
 Further independent study is encouraged.

 The exam is open-book, and will focus primarily on your ability to recognize